ncpol3sdpa/ncpol3sdpa/SUIVI.md

  - (Nazar)
     * Write a document explainig the math of the SOS decomposition, and the SDP duality.
     * Begin refactoring of SDP code.
+ - (Alain) begin work on integrating more extended applications (e.g applications of MaxCut relaxation, etc) on branch examples

 # 26/05/2025
 - (Mathis)